msschwartz21/germband-extension/docs/source/opticalflow.rst

 The function :func:`gbeflow.tidy_vector_data()` loads the 4 vector files saved by optical flow ouput by looking for the root of the filename <name>.
 The four data files are compiled into a single dataframe that contains five columns: frame, x, y, vx, and vy.
 The dataframe which the function returns can be saved to a csv file using ``pandas.DataFrame.to_csv()``.

 In order to facilitate interpolation and plotting, we also want to transform the data into an array based structure as opposed to a tidy dataframe where each row corresponds to a single point/velocity vector.
 The function :func:`gbeflow.reshape_vector_data` accepts the dataframe output by :func:`gbeflow.tidy_vector_data` as an input.
-It creates a set of arrays that conform to the following dimensions: # of time points $\times$ # of unique x values $\times$ # of unique y values.
-The function returns five arrays following this convention: ``tt``,``xx``,``yy``,``vx``, and ``vy``.
+It creates a set of arrays that conform to the following dimensions: # of time points :math:`\times` # of unique x values :math:`\times` # of unique y values.
+The function returns five arrays following this convention: ``tt``, ``xx``, ``yy``, ``vx``, and ``vy``.
 If we use the same index to select a value from each of the 5 arrays, we will get the t, x and y positions with the corresponding vx and vy velocity components.

 The following code is an example of how to import the results of optical flow after running the example code above.